-The eclecticism of Gilbert Neal might suggest a changeling, or a dilettante, or maybe a jack of all trades and master of none.
+The eclecticism of Gilbert Neal might suggest a changeling, or a dilettante, or maybe a jack of all trades.
 But such a characterization would miss the mark.
 Neal is more curious than distracted, more inquisitive than restless.
 In his mastery of rock, funk, folk, blues, jazz, and even musical theatre, he embodies the modern pop artist: an intrepid tourist of styles.

 After releasing four albums independently, Neal created his 2016 Wampus debut, The Mayor of Estes Park, by raising every bar, from songwriting to performance to arrangements.
 From existential funk to plaintive wit to loopy joy, he grabbed with hooks and grooves, pranks and koans.
 Swinging from the mainstream to the fringe, he was earnestly sincere one minute and brutally sardonic the next.

 “All my albums touch on religion, sex, age, and hope,” he says.
 “I treat them all like musicals.”